ergoplatform/ergodocs/docs/mining/emission.md

 ## Ergo Foundation

-The Ergo Foundation is a community-driven entity focused on various aspects:
+The Ergo Foundation is a community-driven entity with a focus on:

 - Promoting the non-breaking development of the Ergo Platform protocol.
 - Encouraging the widespread adoption and use of Ergo Platform and its native token (ERG).